huzaifah-cyber/Enterprise-Windows-Active-Directory/README.md

 ---

-### Step 5: Group Policy — Account & Password Security
+### Step 5: Group Policy: Account & Password Security

 With Part 1's infrastructure complete, Part 2 focused on Group Policy–driven security enforcement and software deployment.

 #### Domain-Wide Password & Lockout Policy

 The Default Domain Policy was edited to enforce a 12-character minimum password length and an account lockout policy (5 attempts, 10-minute lockout duration, 10-minute reset window).
-Editing the Default Domain Policy — rather than a separate GPO — ensures these account policies apply domain-wide rather than to a subset of users.
+Editing the Default Domain Policy, rather than a separate GPO, ensures these account policies apply domain-wide rather than to a subset of users.

 <img src="assets/19.png" width="900">